• Skip to primary navigation

 How Long do Cats Live?

-Whenever we adopt a new cat or kitten, whether it is our first pet or not, we often ask ourselves, “How long do cats live”?
+Whenever we adopt a new cat or kitten, whether it is our first pet or not, our mind is full of 1000’s of unique cat names until we choose the one, and we often ask ourselves, “How long do cats live”?
 It is a natural curiosity, because most pet owners would obviously love to extend their cat’s lifespan and prolong their cat’s life expectancy to the utmost.

 While the natural lifespan or your typical domesticated feline is determine by many factors beyond human control, there are indeed many steps that may be taken to lengthy our time with our cats.